Event Horizons

 Electronic Surplus Stores

 These are stores that are usually open regular hours, though some may request you call ahead to be sure.
-To be listed here, at least 60% of their inventory must be used or surplus non-consumer electronics.
+To be listed here, at least 60% of their inventory must be used or surplus non-consumer goods and electronics.

 This section is just started, if you have other places to submit, please send them to me.